International Students Medical Insurance

 - crisis response like ransom, personal belongings, emergency reunion, bedside visit, return of minor children, pet return, political evacuation, trip interruption, lost checked luggage, travel delay, emergency dental, natural disaster, hospital indemnity, and personal liability.

-Are there any choices of this plan depending on my need?
+Are there any choices in StudentSecure plan depending on my need?

 There are four levels of plans for you to choose from, depending upon your needs and level of benefits.
+Browse over the premium rates of these four plans.
 These plans are:

 - Elite: It is most comprehensive, and costliest of the four options.